zrbrown/mindecrire/README.md

 #### Database

-- `spring.jpa.properties.hibernate.default_schema`: Set this to a schema name that will be used for the database.
-This is useful because one hosted database can be used for multiple Mindecrire applications, saving on resources.
-This only works for databases that support schemas, like PostgreSQL.
 - `spring.flyway.locations`: If you are using Flyway (see [POM](#pom)) but don't want to use the Mindecrire migration scripts (or are using a database other than PostgreSQL and need to use a different dialect), set this to the location.